HomeBlog

 • Confidence level (percentage match, enrichment source trust)

 Avoid writing over core CRM fields unless confidence is high.
-Instead, use secondary fields or custom properties to store enriched values alongside existing data.
-Organisations incorporating data-driven insights through enrichment demonstrate productivity rates 5-6% higher than industry peers.
+Use secondary fields or custom properties to store enriched values alongside existing data.

 Mapping Clay Fields to HubSpot Objects